JabRef/jabmap/README.md

  <img width="1549" alt="JabMap opening a mindmap example" src="https://github.com/user-attachments/assets/23aa56d0-4432-4e5f-957b-8797d36a22fd" />

 ## 🌟 Try It Out!
 The current state of the application is hosted on [github pages](https://jabref.github.io/jabmap/) for you to try out.
-Note that saving and loading mind maps does not work when running the app like this.
-This is because both require communication with the [JabRef's HTTP server](#getting-the-server) which will be restricted by your browser for security reasons.
+Note that saving and loading mind maps does not work when running the app like this because the communication with the [JabRef's HTTP server](#getting-the-server) is restricted by your browser for security reasons.
+Unfortunately this applies to any interaction with the server.

 ## 💾 Installation
 Currently, there is no production build available for download so you have to build it yourself :3

 ### Basic Setup